 Ryszard Kapuscinski passed away some years ago but his legacy stays with us.
 He is perhaps better known for The Soccer War, an account of tensions in Central America.
-It is also a good read but in my opinion not as inspiring for traveling as Imperium.
+That book is also a good read, but in my opinion not as inspiring for traveling as Imperium.

 Imperium cover